 However, it could be even more advanced.
 Say you have a table that lists records, and you can sort it in different ways, then also these pages should all have the same canonical URL.

-#3 Updated by Dennis Geldmacher about 6 years ago
+#3 Updated by Dennis Geldmacher over 6 years ago

 Ok, good points.
 Didn't thought of the more complex scenarios.